gbarkerz/WinFormsMatchingGame/README.md

 # WinFormsMatchingGame

-Please note that the content below was Guy Barker's understanding of things at the time of writing all this, and some of it might not be right.
-If someone knows of any errors in what I've said, please let me know.
-I always want to learn.

-Also please note that it's early days for the app.
-There are a lot of other helpful features that could be added to the app, and its implementation will surely evolve over time.
-But it's an interesting starting point for building a matching game that everyone can play.

-&nbsp;

 **Goals**

 The goals of this app are to (1) demonstrate some considerations and implementation relating to a simple, accessible Windows game app, and (2) make an enjoyable game available for everyone.